Academics

 JP248 Better Capitalism: Startup Design in Waterville, Three credit hours.
 Instructor: Thom Kennon

 Since the industrial revolution, capitalism has become the dominating apparatus within which humans exist across the globe.
 The acceleration of neoliberalism and the global financialization of capital have combined to create a generalized condition in which critics suggest – It is easier to imagine the end of the world than an end of capitalism.
 Given the accelerating global climate crisis, we may not have to imagine either.
 This course suggests the potential for an emergent form of value creation in the world of people and businesses, one perhaps understood as better capitalism.
 This course asks student teams to develop an in-market experiment in imagining and building a start-up business.
-Previously offered as JP297 (Jan Plan 2023).
+Previously offered as JP297 for Jan Plan 2023.